parsokev/graph_repo/README.md

    and your Linux distribution is supported.
 If the script does not execute the environment path listed at the top of the script may need to changed to match that found locally on your terminal

-4. Run the appropriate Linux shell script to build the project:
+4. Execute the Linux shell script `linux_setup.sh` to build the project:

-   If wishing to build the project **within a virtual environment**, you can utilize the `virtual_setup.py` file to build the project.

-      ```
-      # Generate virtual environment in <my_virtual_directory>
-      python3 -m venv <my_virtual_directory>

-      # Activate virtual environment before installing package dependencies using pip installer
-      source ./<my_virtual_directory>/bin/activate

-      # Run python file for install requirements and building the project using CMake
-      python3 ./graph_repo/virtual_setup.py
-      ```

-   If wishing to build the project outside of a virtual environment, you can utilize the `linux_setup.sh` script to build the project instead.

       ```
       source ./graph_repo/scripts/Linux/linux_setup.sh